IABTechLab/uid2docs/README.md

 #### Why do advertisers/data providers not need to integrate with the opt-out feed?

 Opt-outs relate to opting out of targeted advertising, which is handled through the publisher and DSP opt-out workflows.
-If the consumer wishes to disengage with a specific advertiser, they need to contact the advertiser directly. <The T&C Portal will link to an advertiser privacy policy where they can request deletion of their data.>
+If the consumer wishes to disengage with a specific advertiser, they need to contact the advertiser directly.